Unsolicited Consumer Agreements (Door-to-Door Sales) in Australia

 What is this right?

-- 10-business-day cooling-off period: You can cancel the agreement within 10 business days for any reason, without penalty.
-The cooling-off period starts when you receive the agreement document.
+- 10-business-day cooling-off period: you can cancel for any reason, no penalty.
+The clock starts when you receive the agreement document.

-- Permitted hours: Door-to-door salespeople may only visit between 9 am and 6 pm on weekdays, and 9 am and 5 pm on Saturdays.
-They cannot visit on Sundays or public holidays.
+- Permitted hours: door-to-door salespeople may only visit between 9 am and 6 pm on weekdays and 9 am and 5 pm on Saturdays.
+No Sundays or public holidays.

-- Identification: The salesperson must show you their ID, tell you the purpose of the visit, and inform you of your right to cancel.
+- Identification: the salesperson must show ID, state the purpose of the visit, and tell you about your right to cancel.

-- Written agreement: The seller must give you a written copy of the agreement that clearly explains the cooling-off period and how to cancel.
+- Written agreement: they must give you a written copy clearly explaining the cooling-off period and the cancellation method.

-These rules also apply to telemarketing sales and sales made at places other than the seller’s premises.
+These rules also apply to telemarketing and to sales made anywhere other than the seller's own premises.

 When does it apply?